rebem/layers-loader/README.md

 File names to use when importing components from this layer.

-* `main`: Component code — it can be optional if you are creating just css-theme.
+* `main` — component source: it can be optional if you are creating just css-theme
-* `styles`: Component styles — always optional.
+* `styles` — component styles: always optional.
 You can have entire layer (*theme*) made only with styles.
-But actually you can extend your components in themes too — for example if you want to add some presentation element in children (like we did in the `Button` example above).
+But actually you can extend your components in themes too — for example if you want to add some presentation element in children (like we did in the [`Button`](#product-theme) example above)

 ## Webpack config